 Many people prefer home testing for STIs because it eliminates the embarrassment of contacting a GP or GUM clinic.
 It is also more convenient.
-But are home testing kits as reliable as testing in a clinic with a qualified professional?
-Depending on the test, it can make very little difference.

 If you think you have gonorrhoea, you don't want to wait too long for the results to come back - you want to start your treatment right away and eliminate the bacteria from your system.
 Unfortunately, the results for gonorrhoea testing can take some time, depending on the testing lab.

 With iPlaySafe's efficient home STI testing service, you'll receive your results directly to your private dashboard on the iPlaySafe app within 2-5 working days.

 Will my healthcare provider have testing for gonorrhoea?

 Many health care providers will be able to test you for gonorrhoea - if not, they will be able to point you in the direction of the nearest clinic that does, or will collect a sample from you and send it off to a lab for tests.

 While many healthcare professionals won't have a testing lab on-site, they might refer you to a GUM clinic if your condition requires treatment; these clinics often have labs on site that can deliver your results on the same day.

 Instead of contacting your doctor about gonorrhoea, it might be better to contact your local GUM clinic directly to avoid any setbacks.